-Automatic detection means that sometimes we encounter “errors”.
-Imagine that we are ascending and reaching a point where there is a small plain, then climbing again.
-Depending on the length of that plain you can think you did one or two climbs.
+Automatic detection means that we sometimes encounter "errors".
+Imagine that we are ascending and we reach a point where there is a small plain, and then we go up again.
+Depending on the length of that flat you can mark it as one or two climbs.

 You, who have traveled the route, surely consider that it's all the same climb but you have just had a short break.
 But the watch may consider that you have had two separate climbs.
 This can also lead to the fact that at the end of the worktut the watch indicates, for example, that we have climbed more metres than the ones we have run downhill.